guardrails-ai/guardrails/docs/concepts/validator_on_fail_actions.md

 ${gr.complete_xml_suffix_v2}
 """

-order = """I want a burger with large fries and a coke."""
+order = """I want a burger with two large fries and a coke zero."""

 # MinimumOneRange is a hypothetical custom validator that an integer > 0 is supplied
 class Lineitem(BaseModel):